 Conflict of Interest (COI)

 Conflicts of Interest will be flagged by PC members when they bid for papers to review.
-A COI exists between a PC member and an author if any of the following conditions hold:
+For the purposes of reviewing papers, PC members have a conflict with a paper, if they and the

 If a PC member has a COI with any author of a submitted paper, that PC member will not review the submission or take part in its discussion.